mururu/damm/README.md

 An Erlang implementaion of the Damm algorithm created by H. Michael Damm.
-The Damm algoritm is a check digit algorithm which can detects all single-digit errors and transposition errors.
+The Damm algoritm is a check digit algorithm which can detects all single-digit errors and all adjacent transposition errors.
 More details: [Damm algorithm - Wikipedia](https://en.wikipedia.org/wiki/Damm_algorithm)

 ## Usage